 The HUB allows each COG an opportunity to execute a HUB instruction every 16 clocks.
 Because each COG runs independently of the HUB, each COG must sync to the HUB when executing a HUB instruction.
 This will cause a HUB instruction to take between 7 and 22 clocks.
 Afterwards, there will be 9 free clocks before a subsequent HUB instruction can execute and take the minimal 7 clocks.
 This is enough time to execute two 4-clock instructions without missing the next sync.
 So, to minimize clock waste, you can insert two normal instructions between any two otherwise-contiguous HUB instructions, without any increase in execution time.
-Beware that HUB instruction cause execution timing to appear indeterminate - particularly, the first HUB instruction in a sequence.
+Beware that HUB instruction in a sequence.